popostudiolab/popostudiolab.github.io/index.md

 title: ""
 ---

-## POPO — Learning to Build robots in Public
+## POPO — Learning to Build robots with AI

 I'm building POPO bot Touch — a tiny emotional desk companion that responds to how you tap/shake it.
 It's a cube-shaped robot with a screen face, built on ESP32-S3 hardware.
 This is the first of several small robots I'm planning to create and document here.